-Adjustments to prior year contributions that are made during the current year are netted against current year contributions for presentation in the Statement of Changes in Fiduciary Net Position.
+Adjustments to prior year contributions made during the current year are netted against current year contributions for presentation in the Statement of Changes in Fiduciary Net Position.
 Adjustments to prior year contributions affect every employer's proportionate share of pension expense.
 The JE tool calculates prior year adjustments.
 Given the immateriality of the adjustments, the tool charges them to current year pension expense.
 This treatment is consistent with paragraph 48a of GASB Statement 68, which encourages the use of proportionate shares that represent the projected long-term contribution effort to the pension plan.

-- In accordance with GASB 68, the net pension liability shown in the Schedule of Pension Amounts by Employer is as of the measurement date of June 30, 2021 (not the reporting date of June 30, 2022) and is based on the actuarial valuation performed as of June 30, 2020.
-The net pension liability was rolled forward from the valuation date (June 30, 2020) to the plan year ending June 30, 2021, using generally accepted actuarial principles.
-On April 17, 2020, NMERB's Board of Trustees adopted new assumptions presented in the 2020 Actuarial Experience Study.
-Those new assumptions have been reflected in the roll-forward. - The JE Tool needs a minimum amount of data entry by the employer.
+• In accordance with GASB 68, the net pension liability shown in the Schedule of Pension Amounts by Employer is as of the measurement date of June 30, 2023 (not the reporting date of June 30, 2024) and is based on the actuarial valuation performed as of June 30, 2022.
+The net pension liability was rolled forward from the valuation date (June 30, 2022) to the plan year ending June

+30, 2023, using generally accepted actuarial principles.
+There were no significant events or changes in benefit provisions that required an adjustment to the roll-forward liabilities as of June 30, 2023.

+- The JE Tool needs a minimum amount of data entry by the employer.
 Please read the guidance in the tool carefully before entering data. - The entries the tool creates are generic.
 However, although the entries are generic, an employer can and should use them as a guide to prepare customized entries that are consistent with employer's chart of accounts and accounting processes. - Along with the entries, the tool creates a summary.
-An employer can use the summary as an internal control aid to help ensure the completeness and accuracy of the amounts to be reported. - For 2022, to make data input easier, the data entry cells in the tool were reordered so that they appear in the same order that the data appears in the 2020 and 2021 Schedules of Employer Allocations and Pension Amounts by Employer.
+An employer can use the summary as an internal control aid to help ensure the completeness and accuracy of the amounts to be reported. - To assist users with entering data into the tool, the data entry cells in the tool are in the order that they appear in the 2022 and 2023 Schedules of Employer Allocations and Pension Amounts by Employer.